This page describes the SPI Fly component.

 well as the proprietary configuration modes.
 Each such service is registered in the OSGi Service Registry with

 the serviceloader.mediator service registration property set.

 Getting SPI Fly

-The latest release of the SPI-Fly components is 1.0.2.
+The latest release of the SPI-Fly components can be found on Maven Central.
 It can be obtained from Maven

 Central using the links below.